5 fabulous last minute Christmas gifts available in SLO County

 At $169 a night Monday through Thursday and $219 on Fridays, the package includes overnight accommodations in a non-ocean view king deluxe guestroom with fireplace, private balcony and hot tub for two, and dinner for two (currently room service only).

-The Adelaida Botanicals Farmstand in Templeton’s CBD salves and oils
+The Adelaida Botanicals Farm stand CBD salves and oils in Templeton

 Adelaida Botanicals’ CBD salves and oils are produced from their estate grown hemp.
 Their deep muscle rub is a favorite with locals and out-of-towners alike.
 The cannabinoids found in hemp interact with the receptors in our endocannabinoid system to bolster our immune system’s natural healing processes against pain and inflammation.